Night School – Reacher Goes Back to Class in a Pre-9/11 Spy Thriller

 This review is part of the Jack Reacher Book Series – explore all Reacher books in order!

 With Night School, Lee Child hits pause on Reacher’s nomadic present and takes us back to 1996, during his military career.
-It's a throwback with espionage flavor – no roadside diners or dusty towns this time.
-Instead, we get covert briefings, NATO intel, and a multi-agency operation tied to a mysterious threat.
+It’s a throwback with espionage flavor — no roadside diners or dusty towns this time.
+Instead, we get covert briefings, NATO intel, and a multi-agency operation tied to a single cryptic intercepted message that nobody can decode.

 🕵️ Plot & Characters

-Joining him are familiar faces like Sergeant Frances Neagley and intelligence officers from the FBI and CIA.
+That ambiguity is what drives Night School forward.
+Joining him are familiar faces like Sergeant Frances Neagley, alongside intelligence officers from the FBI and CIA.
 The team must navigate political egos, uncooperative informants, and conflicting agendas while racing against the clock.
+The dynamic between agencies — the mutual distrust, the competing priorities, the bureaucratic friction — is rendered with the kind of authenticity that suggests Child did his homework on how inter-agency operations actually function (or fail to).

 What stands out is how Reacher operates in this world: less punch, more plan.
 He’s at the center of the strategy, anticipating moves, reading rooms, and leading from the shadows.
 It’s a version of Reacher we don’t always see — and it works.